24ERIC/Project_Journey/docs/1-Introduction to Ethical Hacking, Ethics, and Legality.md

-- ## Identify different types of hacking technologiesÛÛ
+- ## Identify different types of hacking technologies
     -
     -

-- ## List the five stages of ethical hackingÛÛ
+- ## List the five stages of ethical hacking
     -
     -

-- ## What is hacktivism?ÛÛ
+- ## What is hacktivism?
     -
     -

-- ## List different types of hacker classesÛÛ
+- ## List different types of hacker classes
     -
     -

-- ## Define the skills required to become an ethical hackerÛÛ
+- ## Define the skills required to become an ethical hacker
     -
     -

-- ## What is vulnerability research?ÛÛ
+- ## What is vulnerability research?
     -
     -

-- ## Describe the ways of conducting ethical hackingÛÛ
+- ## Describe the ways of conducting ethical hacking
     -
     -

-- ## Understand the legal implications of hackingÛÛ
+- ## Understand the legal implications of hacking
     -
     -